-The Translational Research laboratory fosters collaboration between the laboratory research and clinical areas of Peter Mac.
+The McArthur laboratory fosters collaboration between the laboratory research and clinical areas of Peter Mac.

 We do this through investigating the application of new targeted cancer therapies by integrating cell biology, molecular biology, functional imaging and clinical trials.